jerkar/legacy-web-site/_jbake-site-sources/src/content/tour.md

 }
 ```
 <div class="alert alert-info" role="alert">
-Note that you can reuse external builds element in a statically typed manner !!!
+<strong>Note that you can reuse external builds element in a statically typed manner !!! </<strong>
 </div>

 ## Zero build file, out of the box features

-This section answer to the question : <blockquote>What can you do without writing build file or just declaring dependencies ?</blockquote>
+This section answer to the following question : <blockquote>What Jerkar can do for me if I haven't written build file or have just a build file declaring dependencies only ?</blockquote>
-From a java project having a build definition as above (or just fully conventional), you can perform :

 Yep, with Jerkar, if you don't have written any build file or just have a build file containing dependency definition, you can yet perform pretty sophisticated tasks.